 Dr. Riseborough enlisted in WWI on the 29th of April, 1918.
 At the time of his enlistment he listed Grace Hospital in Toronto as his address.
 Dr. Riseborough served overseas with the Canadian Army Medical Corp during World War I. In August of 1919 his unit was demobilized and he returned to Canada.

 Upon his discharge, Dr. Riseborough opened his medical practice in Chatham.
 According to the 1921-1922 Vernon City of Chatham Business Directory, Dr. Riseborough resided at 51 Sixth Street.

 On April 30th, 1923, Dr. Riseborough married Edna Marion Richards in Chatham.
 Mrs. Riseborough was born on the 22nd of January 1897 in Camden Township (Chatham-Kent).
 She was the only child of William George Richards and the former Mildred Heyward.
 Her father was a lawyer and according to the 1911 census and their wedding record, the Richards family lived at 302 Wellington Street West in Chatham.

 Dr. Riseborough loved hockey and was the Manager of the Chatham Hockey Club.
-He was a member of the Shriners.
+He was also a member of the Shriners.

-In July of 1928, Dr. Riseborough sold his practice to Dr. James G. Bice.
+In July of 1928, Dr. Riseborough sold his medical practice to Dr. James G. Bice.
 Dr. Riseborough moved to Philadelphia to study Urology.
 According to the 1940 U.S. Census, Dr. and Mrs. Riseborough were living in Detroit, Michigan.